cloudflare/cloudflare-docs/content/d1/platform/community-projects.md

 ### feathers-kysely

 The `feathers-kysely` database adapter follows the FeathersJS Query Syntax standard and works with any framework.
 It is built on the D1 adapter for Kysely and supports passing queries directly from client applications.
-Since the FeathersJS query syntax is a subset of MongoDB's, this is a great tool for MongoDB users to use Cloudflare D1 without previous SQL experience.
+Since the FeathersJS query syntax is a subset of MongoDB's syntax, this is a great tool for MongoDB users to use Cloudflare D1 without previous SQL experience.

 * [feathers-kysely on npm](https://www.npmjs.com/package/feathers-kysely)
 * [feathers-kysely on GitHub](https://github.com/marshallswain/feathers-kysely)